coq/platform/doc/README~8.20~2025.01.md

-# Coq Platform 2025.01.0 providing Coq 8.19.2 (released Jun 2024) with the first package pick from Oct 2024
+# Coq Platform 2025.01.0 providing Coq 8.20.1 (released Jan 2025) with the first package pick from Jan 2025

 The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together